10 Global Websites Using PHP in 2025: The Power and Potential of PHP

 This drastically improved performance and facilitated easier development and deployment processes.

-Wikipedia is perhaps one of the most visited public information sites that use PHP as a programming language along with MySQL/MariaDB as their database backend.
+Wikipedia is perhaps one of the most visited public information sites that uses PHP as a programming language, along with MySQL/MariaDB as its database backend.

 3. Tumblr

-The birthplace of memes, the Tumblr community has generated over325 million blogsand 555 million monthly visitors.
+The birthplace of memes, the Tumblr community has generated over 620 million blogs.

-Slack deploys PHP in their backend to maximize their workflow efficiency faster while speeding up web request time and minimizing program defects.
+Slack deploys PHP in its backend to maximize workflow efficiency, thereby speeding up web request time and minimizing program defects.

 5. MailChimp

-It’s no wonder that one of the primary leaders in the email marketing industry uses scalable PHP databases in their backend.
+It’s no wonder that one of the primary leaders in the email marketing industry uses scalable PHP databases in its backend.

 As of 2014, MailChimp uses PHP to actively send more than 400 million emails for its 7 million registered users.